pcaston/OpenPeerPower.github.io/source/_docs/z-wave/adding.markdown

     ```

 5. Click **Set State**
-6. Go to the Z-Wave control panel in the Home Assistant frontend
+6. Go to the Z-Wave control panel in the Open Peer Power frontend
 7. Click the **Remove Failed Node** button in the *Z-Wave Node Management* card
-8. The device will now be removed, but that won't show until you restart Home Assistant
+8. The device will now be removed, but that won't show until you restart Open Peer Power

 ## Troubleshooting

-Sometimes devices won't add to Home Assistant.
+Sometimes devices won't add to Open Peer Power.
 There are a couple of possible problems.

 1. You're not using all Z-Wave Plus devices, in which case the device can't use the mesh to be added, and must be in the same room as your controller.
 2. The device was previously added to another controller, and not removed.
 You'll need to follow the process above for removing devices first, then try adding it again.